-- Test the learners with questions of Exercise 5.6 from the Student's Book on page 77 - Make sure you correct learners where they are wrong and encourage individual participations in doing the exercise. - Let the learners do the rest of the questions in the exercise as the homework. - Ask the learners to attempt questions from Exercise 5.7 Student's Book pages 77-78.
+- Test the learners with questions of Exercise 5.6 from the Student's Book. - Make sure you correct learners where they are wrong and encourage individual participations in doing the exercise. - Let the learners do the rest of the questions in the exercise as the homework. - Ask the learners to attempt questions from Exercise 5.7 Student's Book.